 During the winter, we decided to go to our favorite beach – Folly Beach, South Carolina.
 Ideas about where we should go on the way there and the way home were thrown around.
 We knew we did not want to go to Gatlinburg because we had done that twice before, so it was time for something new.
 I mentioned Charlottesville, VA, and Hershey, PA, as possible destinations.
 Hershey was quickly vetoed because it would take too long to get there and then too long to travel down.
 So we decided Charlottesville would be our destination.

 When I was a teenager, my mom, sister, and I would travel down to Charlottesville via bus.
 We would first go to Washington, D.C., and visit different historical sights during our layover.
 I’m getting sidetracked from my story.

-There were 3 things on my agenda for our visit to Charlottesville – Monticello, University of Virginia rotunda, and the pedestrian mall.
+There were 3 things on my agenda for our visit to Charlottesville – Monticello, the University of Virginia rotunda, and the pedestrian mall.
 About a week before our trip, I emailed Jo.
 Jo was my November Foodie Pen Pal.
-We had exchanged emails about her motorcycle trip to Ohio and how much she loved Cincinnati style chili.
+We had exchanged emails about her motorcycle trip to Ohio and how much she loved Cincinnati-style chili.
 So I sent her a box with ingredients to make chili.

 Here are some pictures: